Robustness Among Multiwinner Voting Rules: Complexity of Computing the Robustness Radius

-Finally, every committee $\{z_0,z_2\} \cup V'$ with $V' \subseteq V(G)$ \emph{not} being an $h$-colored independent set causes total dissatisfaction at least~$\dissat+4$.
-There is no dissatisfaction from the special candidates group, $h((s-1)\cdot s/2+6d)$~dissatisfaction points from the safe committee group, $h(s+1)\cdot s/2$~dissatisfaction points from the vertex selector group, and at least~$8r-h6d+4$~dissatisfaction points from the independent set detector group.
-For the latter group, let $q$~be the number of edges between vertices from~$V'$.
-Thus, there are $q$~edges that are covered twice, $hd-2q$~edges that are covered once, and all remaining edges are uncovered.
-The total dissatisfaction of the corresponding voters is at least $8r-6(hd-2q)-8q=8r-6hd-4q$.
+\item[Case 5 (non-independent set committees).]
+Finally, let $C'$ be a committee of the form $\{z_0,z_2\} \cup V'$, where $V'$ contains vertices for each color, but these vertices do not form an independent set.
+Such a committee causes dissatisfaction at least~$\dissat+4$.
+The special candidate voters have dissatisfaction zero, the safe committee voters have dissatisfaction $h((s+1)\cdot s/2+6d)$, the vertex selection voters have dissatisfaction $h(s-1)\cdot s/2$, and the independent set voters have dissatisfaction at least least~$8r-6hd+4$.
+We have analyzed the dissatisfactions of the first three groups of voters when considering the independent set committees; the calculations are the same.
+Let us, thus, consider the final group of voters.
+Let~$q$ be the number of edges between vertices from~$V'$.
+There are $q$~edges that are covered twice (i.e.,\,by two vertices from~$V'$), $hd-2q$~edges that are covered once, and all remaining edges are uncovered.
+The total dissatisfaction of the independent set voters is at least $8r-6(hd-2q)-8q=8r-6hd+4q$.
 Since $V'$~is not an independent set, we have $q\ge1$ and the claim follows.